Download the full PDF for Hawaii

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-The labor force participation rate in Hawaii remained unchanged at 60.6 percent in June.
+The labor force participation rate in Hawaii fell to 60.4 percent in August from 60.5 percent in the prior month.

 The 10-year high for the labor force participation rate in Hawaii was 62.4 percent in March 2017, and the 10-year low was 55.3 percent in September 2020.